 Final determination of award requirements will be made once achievement testing results are returned in the spring.
-Parents will be notified if their child will be receiving one of these prestigious awards.
+Students are notified at Graduation practice and recognized as a group at the graduation ceremony.

 PROMOTION POLICY (GRADES 7-8)

 Students in seventh and eighth grades must earn a cumulative grade point average for the year of 1.00 (out of 4.00) to be promoted or graduate.
 Eighth graders must also pass a constitution test and meet yearlong behavior expectations before they qualify for a diploma and participation in the graduation ceremony.
 Students who fail to earn a 1.00 cumulative average will be considered for retention on an individual basis.